The Yucatan Primer

 X is for Xcalak, Xcaret, Xpu-Ha, Xcanatun, Xel-Ha and dozens of other locations on the Yucatan Peninsula that start with the letter "X".
 In the Mayan language, "X" is pronounced "ish" if it's at the beginning of a word and "sh" if it's in the middle of a word.
 We wonder if there is any other place in the world where there are so many place names that start with the letter "X"?!

 Y is for Yucatecan Cuisine, some of the most interesting and exotic food on the planet today.
 Yucatecan dishes are fresh, flavorful and very different from what most people think of as Mexican food.
-Find out more about Yucatecan food in our Food section, which includes some recipes!
+Find out more about Yucatecan food in our section on regional cuisine, which includes some great recipes!

 Z is for Zorros.
 Yes, zorro means "fox" in Spanish, but zorro in the Yucatan means "opossum".
 There are opossums even in downtown Merida.
 They can climb walls and ladders (going down head-first) and seem impervious to the onslaught of modern life.
 Mayans don't like them at all, but we think they are kind of cute... in a prehistoric way.